How will Khan’s fare freeze affect TfL accessibility?

 It is not difficult to imagine that at the very least, step-free access may not adhere to the planned dates stated above – and that accessibility may take a hit if the figures do not add up.
-But Sadiq Khan is committed to the London’s travel network, so we can wait and hope to see a more accessible London created under his yorship than we saw under Boris Johnson’s.
+But Sadiq Khan is committed to London’s travel network, so we can wait and hope to see a more accessible London created under his leadership than we saw under Boris Johnson’s.

 The editorial unit